Monday, December 19, 2016

 Right: Restored original stained glass "eyebrow" in its original mahogany sash being held in place by the restored poplar exterior arched frame.
 Two restored original passenger windows, all in place on the right side of the number one end smoking compartment for the 2016 Teddy Roosevelt Days fundraising event to benefit the Narcissus.

-When the Narcissus was the Vallee's summer camp at Sabattus Pond (late 1930s-1969) a number of mahogany panels in the vestibules were painted white.
+When the Narcissus was the Vallee's summer camp at Sabattus Pond (late 1930s-1969) several mahogany panels in the vestibules were painted white.
 These and other painted components were stripped during the winter.
-All panels, window sash, left and right passenger doors and the train door were later temporarily installed in the number one end vestibule for the 2016 Teddy Roosevelt Days fundraising event to benefit the Narcissus.
+All panels, window sash, left and right passenger doors.
+The train door was later temporarily installed in the number one end vestibule for the 2016 Teddy Roosevelt Days fundraising event to benefit the Narcissus.

 Many of the restored mahogany components were temporarily